Painting and Preserving Your Wooden Structures

 Alternative Preservation Methods Beyond Painting

-Beyond painting, there are several alternative methods you can use to preserve and protect wooden structures.
+Beyond paint, there are several ways to preserve and protect wood.

 Staining